Simployer Analytics API

 • Internet browser - Internet browser can not be used to utilize OData endpoint, it should be only utilized using specialized applications (Excel, Power BI, etc.).
 If you want to explore analytics model’s data or documentation using your browser, you can use Swagger UI which is available as separate endpoint (you can find it URL section of the document).

-• any specialized BI tool - please refer to Excel, Power BI section of this document to check if you provided correct parameters when establishing the connection (note: API key name "api-key" has to be provided, not only URL).
+• any specialized BI tool - please refer to Excel, Power BI section of this document to check if you provided correct parameters when establishing the connection.

-• Swagger UI - please make sure you provided correct API key when clicking Authorize button before calling any endpoint.
+• Swagger UI - please make sure you provided correct token when clicking Authorize button before calling any endpoint.

 Where can I find data model’s documentation?